-Help create a Bully Free classroom and school today by systematically implementing the lesson plans in this book.
+Help create a bully free classroom and school today by systematically implementing the lesson plans in this book.

-Core and Supplemental Lesson Plans
+Lesson Plans

-Since teachers are asked to teach at least one lesson each week, the lesson plans have been divided into two categories: Core Bully Free Lesson Plans and Supplemental Bully Free Lesson Plans.
-The core plans are considered essential.
-The supplemental lesson plans can be used if you wish to teach more than one each week or to target specific problem areas.
+Your goal is to teach at least one lesson each week.
+If possible, all of the teachers should teach a lesson at the same period of the day to avoid duplication.
 Since the lesson plans are very interactive, during the field testing of the lesson plans it was discovered that the time required to teach the lessons varied from one teacher and class to another.
 However, you can assume they are 15 to 20 minutes in length.